Graylog2/graylog-plugin-aws/README.md

 }
 ```

-## FlowLogs setup and configuration
+## Flow Logs setup and configuration

 The Flow Logs integration and analysis examples are described in [this graylog.org blog post](https://www.graylog.org/post/a-practical-approach-to-open-source-network-security-monitoring).